Fractured Magic: Chapter Thirteen

 “How did they build this?”
 Maebhe whispered back.
 “Aren’t we underwater?”

-Dinara took Maebhe’s hand in the darkness and gave it a light squeeze.
-“This must be so hard on you.
+Ahead of them, Roman snorted, but Dinara gave Maebhe’s hand a light squeeze.
+“This must be so hard.
 I’m sure it’ll all blow over quickly.
-I’m sure war isn’t as unavoidable as people are saying.”
+There can’t really be war.”

 “I’ve done it before.”

 “That’s not what I asked.
-Are you sure you can do this?”
+Last time—”

 Ivey nodded.
 “Then all that’s left is to find you a way up.”